West Virginia Department of Economic Development marks 10th anniversary of STEP grant program

 Trade mission to South Korea

-Mike McCown, president of TorsionX, has traveled on multiple trade missions organized by the WVDO.
-In 2017, the WVDO International Division alerted McCown and other executives across the state that a trade mission to South Korea was in the works.
+Mike McCown, president of TorsionX, has traveled on multiple trade missions organized by the WVDED.
+In 2017, the WVDED International Division alerted McCown and other executives across the state that a trade mission to South Korea was in the works.

 Trade missions allow executives to travel to prospective new markets.
 The trade mission also includes four or more business meetings – arranged with help from the U.S. Commercial Service – with prospective customers or distributors.